Powerlearnproject/se-assignment-day-2-git-and-github-SifaSteph/README.md

     F. you can delete it

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+   - They enable team members to propose, review and merge code changes in a structured way.
+They make collaboration easier and maintain high quality codes.
+They fcilitate code review by:
+    - Allowing code review process allowing developer to catch errors and make amendment.
+     - It allow meambers to see what others are working on learn from them and give feedback.
+     - Prevent code conflict from team members incase of bad code by allowing isolating branches.

+  Steps to create and merging pull request:
+    - Create a new branch to separate your work,
+    - Make changes and commit.
+    -push the branch to github
+    - Create a pull request on github.
+    -code review and discussion.
+    -Approve and merge the pull request.
+    -Delete the branch

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?

+  Forking allows you to create your own copy of another person project under your GitHub account while cloning you download the respiratory to your machine but doesnt create a copy on your github account.
+  -Forking is mostly used when you want to contribute o or customize a project that is not yours.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
+  -This are simple, powerfull ways to track bugs, feature and tasks within a project.
+  1. They can be used in taracking bugs and members can discusss possible solutions to the bugs.
+  2. They can be used to tarck and explore new features when a team member suggest ceratin improvement by opening an issue

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+  1. Confussion between Git and Github: This can be solved by educating them and understand that Git is run locally in the machine and Github is a remote platform.
+  2.